10 New JavaScript SEO Statistics for 2024}

 And here’s the rub: you almost definitely won’t know this unless you are using tools like Sitebulb to help you find the issues (which only 36% of folks are doing all the time).
 And even when an issue like this is identified, SEOs don’t always know how to investigate it further, or how to make a compelling case to relevant stakeholders to actually do something to fix it!

 We need to help arm SEOs with the tools and knowledge they need to tackle JavaScript issues head-on.
-At Sitebulb, we promise to keep working on the software to help on the tool side of things, and we’re making a head-start on the education through a brand new (and totally free) JavaScript SEO training course that anyone can sign up for now.
+At Sitebulb, we promise to keep working on the software to help on the tool side of things, and we’re making a head-start on the education through a brand new (and totally free) on-demand JavaScript SEO training course that anyone can sign up for now.

 We hope the findings from this report help kick-start more resource sharing and learning opportunities within the industry as a whole.